Yusinzz/facebookGroup-crawl-project/README.md

 pip install bs4
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the code

-We can run main.py to start crawling!
+Use main.py to collect the data.
+The content we crawl will store in the root folder as .csv file.

 ## Result

-the result .csv file will display like below image
+The result .csv file will display like below image

 ![image](https://user-images.githubusercontent.com/34501891/230991936-97357f25-5647-471e-a002-4cefd031cfce.png)